Student Communities

 The Office of Financial Aid and the Scholarship Office work with prospective and current students to discover options for funding their education at Oregon State University.
 From federal and state aid to institutional options, there are a variety of opportunities available to assist students with the cost of their education.

 University Housing and Dining oversees campus residence halls and dining facilities.
 With 16 residence halls, students have the opportunity to find their home away from home while they are staying on campus.
-For information regarding room styles, meal plans, housing applications, and room and board rates, please contact University Housing and Dining Services.
+For information regarding room styles, meal plans, housing applications, and food and housing rates, please contact University Housing and Dining Services.

 Previously named "Dual Enrollment", this program allows students to be jointly admitted and enrolled at Oregon State University and any eligible community college partner school.
 The Degree Partnership Program (DPP) provides students with an affordable way to complete their degree while still having access to OSU academic advisors and services even while taking classes at a community college.